nimblePM/nimblePM/README.md

 Also, if you do not want to be limited to working on open source in your free time, OpenProject GmbH, the company contributing to the OpenProject development, [is hiring](https://www.openproject.org/career/).

+For repository-specific conventions and commands used in this fork, see the local contributor guide: [AGENTS.md](AGENTS.md).

 ## Stay in contact